We-Gold/graph-editor-template/README.md

 -   [x] Add any tests that may be useful
 -   [x] Create global configuration system
 -   [x] Create tooltip/info card that shows shortcuts on hover (synchronized with code)
--   [ ] Add config/content pane on the left side (like streamlit)
+-   [x] Add config/content pane on the left side (like streamlit)
--   [ ] Benchmark/profile the system on large datasets
+-   [x] Benchmark/profile the system on large datasets
+-   [ ] Find performance improvements
 -   [ ] Create cleaning command to remove testing files for new repos
 -   [ ] Automatically center and scale based on dataset x and y coords
 -   [ ] Add additional offscreen canvas for edges only to increase scalability